leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/bones/editing/parenting.rst

    With this method, the newly-children bones will not be scaled nor rotated -- they will just be moved if you choose to connect them to their parent's tip.

-In the *Properties editor*, Bones tab, for each selected bone, you can select its parent in the *Parent* data ID to the upper right corner of its Relations panel.
+In the *Properties*, Bones tab, for each selected bone, you can select its parent in the *Parent* data ID to the upper right corner of its Relations panel.
 If you want them to be connected, just enable the checkbox to the right of the list.